julienrbrt/simapp/README.md

 # `simapp.zone`

-`SimApp.zone` is a set of live raw `SimApp` instances from the Cosmos SDK.
+`simapp.zone` is a set of live raw `SimApp` instances from the Cosmos SDK.
 It provides instances that can be used for testing and development purposes.

 ## Use